Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Preliminaries

-A three-dimensional vector space with a non-trivial alternating form as above has a null space generated by an element $\langle e \rangle \leq W$, so that $\{e, w_1,w_2\}$ is a basis of $W$.
-In such basis, the symplectic group is described as
+In the following we describe the unipotent radical of $\Sp_{\Omega}(W)$, where $W$ as defined in Theorem~\ref{thm:sing-venkataramana}.
+Recall that any three-dimensional vector space with a non-trivial alternating form has a null space $\langle e \rangle \leq W$.
+We choose $\{w_1,w_2,e\}$ as basis of $W$ with $w_1$, $w_2$ from Theorem~\ref{thm:sing-venkataramana}.
+With respect to this basis the symplectic group is described as

-As $Sp(2,\mathbb{Q}) = SL_2(\mathbb{Q})$ is a simple factor, the radical subgroup of $Sp(W)$, being the greatest normal, solvable subgroup, is
+As $\Sp(2,\mathbb{Q}) = \SL_2(\mathbb{Q})$ is a simple factor, the radical subgroup of $\Sp(W)$, being the greatest normal, solvable subgroup, is

 and the unipotent radical is